TheWizardsCode/DevLogger/README.md

   * Post timed notes, with or without images, to a markdown DevLog
   * Manage hashtags
   * Create Dev Log entries from Git commits
-  * Post updates, with or without images, to Twitter
+  * Post updates, with or without images (with or without animated GIFs), to Twitter
+  * Post updates, with or without images (including animated GIFs) to Discord
   * Open Source contributions welcome - lets be more productive together

 # Installation Of Latest Release